george-hawkins/mini-quad-2023/README.md

 RadioMaster Boxer: <https://www.getfpv.com/radiomaster-boxer-radio-transmitter-4-in-1-multi-protocol-cc2500-elrs-2-ghz.html>
 Oddly the Boxer comes with case and gimbal protectors included while the TX16S MKII doesn't.
+Note: it doesn't come with a neck strap - you have to buy that separately - <https://www.radiomasterrc.com/products/radiomaster-deluxe-neck-strap-adjustable-for-transmitter>

 Oscar has a good page on setting up your Boxer well: <https://oscarliang.com/radiomaster-boxer/>